-- A DNA polymerase fills in the gap, using the other DNA strand as a template.
+- A DNA polymerase (i.e., either the DNA polymerase II holoenzyme or DNA polymerase I) fills in the gap, using the other DNA strand as a template.

 - DNA ligase forms the final covalent bond in the newly synthesized DNA.

-- What nucleotides can be involved in a pyrimidine dimer?
+- Which nitrogenous bases can potentially form a pyrimidine dimer?

 - What are the functions of the UvrA, UvrB, UvrC, UvrD, DNA polymerase, and DNA ligase proteins in NER?

-- Which Uvr protein unwinds and removes the damaged DNA?
+- Which Uvr protein is the helicase that unwinds and releases the damaged DNA?

 Homology Directed Repair (HDR) (future content)